 Psycho-Oncology: Amy Siston, Ph.D.
+CST

-The intern electing to complete the Psycho-Oncology Rotation will provide assessment. consultation and treatment for individuals with newly diagnosed cancer, individuals in active treatment, cancer survivors and individuals at genetic risk for cancer.
+The intern electing to complete the Psycho-Oncology Rotation will provide assessment, consultation and treatment for individuals with newly diagnosed cancer, individuals in active treatment, cancer survivors and individuals at genetic risk for cancer.
 The intern may also have the opportunity to work with patient caregivers, families and partners/spouses.
 Psychology services are available for cancer patients in the outpatient oncology clinics, utilizing a colocated care model.
 Cancer patients may also be seen during inpatient hospitalization.
 The intern will also provide consultation to oncology staff regarding issues important to the care of cancer patients.
 Primary presenting problems will include both Sexual Health and/or Behavioral Symptom Management of cancer patients and survivors.
-Referral questions are varied and may include (but are not limited to): coping with a new diagnosis, management of psychiatric concerns (e.g., depression, anxiety, adjustment disorder) co-morbid with medical illness, coping with psychosocial stressors impacting the management of cancer, behavioral management of symptoms associated with cancer treatment (e.g., pain, insomnia, nausea, fatigue), treatment of sexual difficulties when basic sexual response is disrupted, evaluation and management of cognitive changes after chemotherapy and coping with end of life.
-Therapeutic modalities emphasized include CBT, ACT, relaxation and mindfulness skills training.
+Referral questions are varied and may include (but are not limited to): coping with a new diagnosis, management of psychiatric concerns (e.g., depression, anxiety, adjustment disorder) co-morbid with medical illness, coping with psychosocial stressors impacting the management of cancer, adjustment to treatment sequelae (e.g., pain, insomnia, nausea, fatigue, cognitive changes), family and dyadic distress, and sexual rehabilitation.
+Therapeutic modalities emphasized include CBT, ACT, MI, relaxation and mindfulness skills training.
 Interns will see a variety of cancer patients with diverse presenting problems, but can focus on a particular area of interest.
-Supervision will take place weekly and the intern will participate in multidisciplinary supportive oncology team meeting weekly.
-Monthly didactics are provided and include topics such as end of life issues, sexuality and relationships, and evidence-based interventions used in oncology (e.g., CBT, ACT, Meaning-centered psychotherapy).
-Scheduling permitting, the intern also has the opportunity to attend weekly multidisciplinary tumor board meetings.
+Supervision will take place weekly and the intern will participate in multidisciplinary supportive oncology team meeting monthly.
+Monthly didactics are provided and include topics such as end of life issues, sexuality and relationships, and evidence-based interventions used in oncology Scheduling permitting, the intern also has the opportunity to attend weekly multidisciplinary tumor board meetings.